apache/flink/docs/dev/table/common.md

 Please see the documentation about [Table Sources & Sinks]({{ site.baseurl }}/dev/table/sourceSinks.html) for details about available sinks and instructions for how to implement a custom `TableSink`.

-The `Table.insertInto(String tableName)` method emits the `Table` to a registered `TableSink`.
+The `Table.executeInsert(String tableName)` method emits the `Table` to a registered `TableSink`.
 The method looks up the `TableSink` from the catalog by the name and validates that the schema of the `Table` is identical to the schema of the `TableSink`.

 The following examples shows how to emit a `Table`: